Become a VIP & Unlock Exclusive Deals! Join Now

 Including your name on your ID gives emergency responders a quick way to identify and address you as they begin treatment.
 Caregivers should also consider adding their name to the ID of the person they care for.

-If space is limited, you can opt to engrave your first name only.
 Full names are ideal, as it allows for quicker identification and access to medical records, if needed.
 Some people like to engrave their first name at the front of their medical ID to flaunt their custom engraved jewelry.
 Others are concerned about privacy and choose to engrave their name on the back of the ID.
+You can also shorten your first name to one initial if you want to keep your last name on the ID, for example, "Kevin Jones" can be engraved as "K. Jones".

 Your Medical Conditions